KittyGiraudel/sass-guidelines/en/_syntax.md

 ### Strings containing quotes

-If a string contains one or several single quotes, one might consider wrapping the string with double quotes (`"`) instead, in order to avoid escaping too many characters within the string.
+If a string contains one or several single quotes, one might consider wrapping the string with double quotes (`"`) instead, in order to avoid escaping characters within the string.

 {% include snippets/syntax/05/index.html %}